mccbryan3/ansible_workshop_files/docs/LECTURE1.2-MAIN.md

 ___This is the default script and provides self-signed certificate.
 You may want to use your own PKI for certificates___

 [ConfigureRemotingForAnsible](https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1)

+For ease of use these scripts can be run on your windows inventory as a RunOnce task during machine deployment.